 According to the law, this means you are the boss and determine what I can and cannot share.

-Thoughts and feelings about gender do not fall into these categories and are not required to be shared with anyone.
+Your thoughts and feelings about gender identity are not required to be shared with anyone.